cisagov/pshtt/README.md

 ## Pushing HTTPS :lock:
-"pshtt" is the sound you make when you feel mildly astonished. `pshtt` (_"pushed"_) is a tool to scan domains for HTTPS best practices.
+`pshtt` (_"pushed"_) is a tool to scan domains for HTTPS best practices.
 It saves its results to a CSV (or JSON).

 `pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government :us: — to adopt HTTPS across the enterprise.
 Federal .gov domains must comply with [M-15-13](https://https.cio.gov), a 2015 memorandum from the White House Office of Management and Budget that requires federal agencies to enforce HTTPS on their web sites and services by the end of 2016.
-Hitting that target will be an astonishing achievement.
+Much has been done, and [still more yet to do](https://18f.gsa.gov/2017/01/04/tracking-the-us-governments-progress-on-moving-https/).

+`pshtt` is a collaboration between GSA's 18F and the DHS National Cybersecurity Assessments and Technical Services team.

 ## Getting Started
 `pshtt` can be installed directly via pip: